Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 Not to mention, a bunch of ChatGPT users are already experiencing hallucinations and delusions, so what’s next?

-We already laugh about how ads follow us after we say something near our phones (still creepy).
+We already laugh about how ads follow us after we say something near our phones (still creepy, not funny).
 Now imagine that level of targeting with direct access to your neural signals.
 The ad doesn’t just know you want coffee, it knows you craved it before you did.
+Or did it manufactor the craving for you?
+The chicken, the egg?
+What came first?
+Can you prove it?
+Who owns the data in your brain then, you, or the chip?

 Because if we’ve learned anything from Big Tech, it’s this: when the product is free, you are the product.